Abdallah ibn al-Mu'tazz: Biography

+Death and legacy

-After reigning from 5 April 902 to 13 August 908, the 17th Caliph, Abdallah ibn al-Mu'tazz's cousin Al-Muktafi, died.
-Vizier al-Abbas ibn al-Hasan al-Jarjara'i wished to install Al-Muktafi's thirteen-year-old brother Al-Muqtadir on the throne, clearly intending to be the power behind the throne himself.
-Despite his reluctance, Ibn al-Mu'tazz was persuaded by the opposition to assume the caliphate instead, in the hope that he would put an end to the intrigues that had plagued the dynasty for decades.
+Al-Abbas ibn al-Hasan al-Jarjara'i wished to install thirteen-year-old Al-Muqtadir on the throne, clearly intending to be the power behind the throne himself.
+Despite his reluctance, Ibn al-Mu'tazz was persuaded by the opposition (his supporters) to assume the caliphate instead, in the hope that he would put an end to the intrigues that had plagued the dynasty for decades.
 He was crowned on 17 December 908, but was overthrown the same day.
 He fled the palace in Baghdad and hid with a friend, but was found on 29 December and strangled.

 Almost prophetically, he had once written as a poet: